pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-legacy.md

 ![Legacy](/assets/images/2020-05-05-22-13-16.png)

 Legacy is a beginner level machine which demonstrates the potential security risks of SMB on Windows.
 Only one publicly available exploit is required to obtain administrator access.
+Skills required are basic knowledge of Windows and enumerating ports and services.
 Skills learned are identifying vulnerable services and exploiting SMB.

 <!--more-->